Michigan Wolverines women's basketball: History

 Michigan began playing intercollegiate women's basketball in 1973–74, when inaugural head coach Vic Katch led the team to a 3–8 record (0–1 against Big Ten teams).
 There was no form of conference competition for the Wolverines until the 1976–77 season, and even then it was not officially sanctioned by the Big Ten until 1982–83.
 Michigan did not qualify for postseason play until earning an NCAA tournament bid in 1990, winning a game under head coach Bud VanDeWege, which would remain its only tournament appearance and win until Sue Guevara led the Wolverines to five straight postseason appearances (in both the NCAA and WNIT tournaments) between 1998 and 2002, with her first win in the tournament coming in 2001.

-The team's best postseason performance in the NCAA Tournament is advancing to the Elite Eight, which it achieved for the first time in 2022.
+The team's best postseason performance in the NCAA Tournament is advancing to the Elite Eight, which it achieved in 2022 and again in 2026.
 The Wolverines won the WNIT tournament in 2017, and have also reached the WNIT semifinals twice: in 2010 and 2015.
 Michigan has never won a Big Ten championship, either in the regular season or in the conference tournament.
-The closest it has come is 2nd place during the 1999-2000 regular season and the semifinals of the conference tournament several times, most recently consecutive seasons in 2024 and 2025.
+The closest it has come is 2nd place during the 1999-2000 regular season, tied for 2nd in the 2025-26 regular season and the semifinals of the conference tournament eight times, including the last three seasons in 2024, 2025 and 2026.

 Since 2012, Michigan is coached by Kim Barnes Arico, the former St. John's Red Storm head coach and two-time Big East Coach of the Year.
 During a February 2017 game against Michigan State, the Wolverines set an attendance record of 12,707 in the first home sellout in program history, which more than doubled the previous record of 5,991.
 The second-largest home crowd (8,313) attended a January 2018 game against Ohio State.
 Later that same week, during the January 13th game against the Nebraska Cornhuskers, Katelynn Flaherty scored her 2,443rd point, surpassing Glen Rice as the school's all-time leading scorer, man or woman.
 Flaherty would finish her career with a school-record 2,776 points.

 During the 2017–18 season, Barnes Arico became the winningest coach in program history.
 On July 12, 2018, Barnes Arico signed a contract extension with the Wolverines through the 2022–23 season.

 During the 2021–22 season, Michigan reached their highest ranking ever in the AP Poll at No. 4.
 On December 19, 2021, Michigan earned the program's first ever win over a top-five ranked team when they defeated No. 5 Baylor 74–68 in overtime.
 On January 31, 2022, Michigan earned their second ever win over a top-five ranked team when they defeated No. 5 Indiana 65–50.
+They earned a 3 seed for the 2022 NCAA Tournament, the highest seed in program history.
+This earned them the right to host the 1st and 2nd rounds of the tournament at the Crisler Center for the 1st time ever.